Try Mediation If You’re Having Caregiving Issues with Siblings

 Another issue is that each sibling may think their solution is the only “right” solution.

-“Most of the time siblings want what’s best for the parents.
-They just look at it in a different way,” said Susanne Terry, an elder mediator.
+“Most of the time, siblings want what’s best for the parents.
+They look at it differently,” said Susanne Terry, an elder mediator.
 “Our goal is to help them figure out what their common interests are, so they can work together to find solutions.”

 Elder mediation isn’t like therapy or counseling, where you discuss and work out deep problems for months or years.

-Mediation is more focused on what needs to be done right now.
+Mediation focuses on what needs to be done now.

-The mediator helps keep the conversation moving and makes sure everyone gets heard.
+The mediator helps keep the conversation moving and ensures everyone is heard.
 Typically, families only need a few sessions.

 “I help them make family decisions they can all live with,” says Janet Mitchell, a lawyer and mediator.
 “I help to bring out their better selves so they can focus on the parent or the continuation of the family.”